-MoS2 quantum dots (MQDs) with unique electronic and optical properties are promising broadband nonlinear optical (NLO) material for ultrafast optical applications.
-It would be very interesting and challenging to functionalize MQDs with another hotspot optoelectronically active molecules “porphyrin”.
-Herein, by treating MQDs with tetraphenylporphyrin (TPP) diazonium salts, we synthesized a novel nanohybrid material, MQDs-TPP, in which TPP was covalently functionalized to the surface of MQDs via C-S linkage.
-To explore its solid-state broadband NLO application, the MQDs-TPP nanohybrid was encapsulated into a poly(methyl methacrylate) (PMMA) matrix for the open-aperture Z-scan measurements at 532 and 1064 nm.
-In contrast to MQDs/PMMA and TPP/PMMA, the MQDs-TPP/PMMA film exhibits superior nonlinear optical and optical limiting responses, with the largest nonlinear coefficients (βeff) and lowest optical limiting (OL) thresholds about 1059.17 cm GW-1 and 1.62 J cm-2 at 532 nm, and 831.13 cm GW-1 and 1.97 J cm-2 at 1064 nm.
+MoS2 quantum dots (MQDs) with unique electronic and optical properties are promising broadband nonlinear optical (NLO) materials for ultrafast optical applications.
+It would be very interesting and challenging to functionalize MQDs with another hotspot optoelectronically active molecule “porphyrin”.
+Herein, by treating MQDs with tetraphenylporphyrin (TPP) diazonium salts, we synthesized a novel nanohybrid material, MQD-TPP, in which TPP was covalently functionalized to the surface of MQDs via a C–S linkage.
+To explore its solid-state broadband NLO application, the MQD-TPP nanohybrid was encapsulated into a poly(methyl methacrylate) (PMMA) matrix for the open-aperture Z-scan measurements at 532 and 1064 nm.
+In contrast to MQDs/PMMA and TPP/PMMA, the MQD-TPP/PMMA film exhibited superior nonlinear optical and optical limiting responses with the largest nonlinear coefficients (βeff) and the lowest optical limiting (OL) thresholds of about 1059.17 cm GW−1 and 1.62 J cm−2 at 532 nm and 831.13 cm GW−1 and 1.97 J cm−2 at 1064 nm, respectively.

 - This article is part of the themed collection: 2019 Nanoscale HOT Article Collection